 When dealing with a haunting, perhaps due to culture or modern horror film narratives, someone might think that bringing in a priest to perform some ritual will make everything stop.
 If they have indications of – or simply imagine – Bob having suffered a violent death, to perhaps lie hidden in an unmarked grave, they think a service will bring him closure.
 Hollywood certainly portrays it that way – that merely reciting a few Bible verses can bring peace to the dead.

-However, there are no guarantees Bob was ever religious, or that he, in fact, was not killed on the behest of a religious institution in the first place, as many have been throughout the centuries.
+However, there are no guarantees Bob was ever religious, or that he, in fact, was not killed at the behest of a religious institution in the first place, as many have been throughout the centuries.
 Imagine doing that for victims of the Inquisition; it might just feel like a spit in the face (if they even become aware of it).
 I reckon that cross is the last thing they would want to see or be associated with.

 And here’s a thought – what if some of the spirits out there, claimed by the religious to be demons for reacting negatively to religious practices, are actually just ghosts who hate the church?